 If your kitchen sink has a metal basin, then you will need to purchase an escutcheon plate for installation.
 A composite sink or garbage disposal does not require an escutcheon plate for installation.

-3) How Do I Install My Kitchen Faucet?
+3) How Do I Install My Kitchen device?

 New kitchen faucets come with all of the parts needed for installation so it should only take about thirty minutes to complete this project.
 Here is what you need: